GDR-26/clinic-os-dashboard/README.md

 A staff-only sign-in screen for the clinic's "AI Command Center," gated behind an email and password field.
 Branded per-clinic (e.g. "Smile Dental") with a note that the system is powered by WhatsApp AI automation.

 ### Smart Insights
-Surfaces a booking-to-attended pipeline (total booked → confirmed → attended → recovered) alongside a set of auto-generated, plain-language insights — for example, flagging which service has the highest cancellation rate or what percentage of recovery messages led to a rebooking.
+Surfaces a booking-to-attended pipeline (total booked → confirmed → attended → recovered) alongside rule-based operational insights derived from clinic metrics—for example, identifying the service with the highest cancellation rate or highlighting recovery message effectiveness.

 ### Recovery Analytics
 Breaks down revenue recovered for the current period, plus a "Revenue Leakage" panel splitting out money lost to cancellations, money lost to no-shows, and money recovered by the AI automation layer.